mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/PokemonGoAndPrivacy.rst

 to decide what the future should look like.
 The Clean Air Act of the 1950's helped London escape the thrall of the Victorian smog - but it took nearly two hundred years.
 We cannot wait that long to control our digital pollution.

+(I am writing a book about this stuff.
+Pop me your email above and I will keep you updated.)